Western Animation: Fire and Ice

 - Aren't You Going to Ravish Me?: Near the end, damsel in distress Teegra is brought into the throne room of the big bad, Nekron, by his mother Juliana.
 Juliana tells him that she has done this specifically so he can breed with Teegra.
 Nekron first refuses, at which point Teegra asks if they cannot even be friends for the sake of peace.
 Nekron embarks on a "screw you" rant, during which he states that he finds the idea of peace and mating with Teegra (who by all reasonable standards fits the attractive female sterotype) to be repulsive, eventually throwing her in the dungeon.

-- Blood Knight: Surprisingly out of all the barbaric looking (including Dark Wolf), it is Nekron, who should be the Smug Snake and Squishy Wizard.
+- Blood Knight: Surprisingly out of all the barbaric looking characters (including Darkwolf), it is Nekron, who should be the Smug Snake and Squishy Wizard.
 Rather than use his magic to simply kill Larn on the spot, he takes off his shirt, takes a sword and spars with him for a bit (though he does use magic in between this spar) and overpowers him.
-Nekron spares him to be rested because he wounded him and wanted to fight him again and he's interesting which doesn't happen because he's killed by Darkwolf.
-This would explain why a hot babe like Teegra and peace doesn't interest him.
+Nekron spares Larn so Larn might recover from his wounds.
+Nekron was intrigued by Larn and wanted to prolong their fight which doesn't happen because Nekron is killed by Darkwolf.
+This would explain why peace and Teegra don't interest him.

 - The Coats Are Off: Nekron removes his robe before fighting Larn.